 Insurers who offer fully insured health insurance to individuals or businesses will report the health insurance coverage to the IRS and to the covered individuals on Form 1095-B. (There is a Form 1094-B, which is the transmittal form to send an employer’s or a multiemployer plan’s group of the Forms 1095-B to the IRS).
 The insurer prepares one Form 1095-B for each person covered and identifies the individual and each dependent covered, along with the employer information if it is a group health insurance policy, and the insurer providing the coverage.
 Social security numbers are required for each person with health insurance coverage, so the coverage can be traced back to individual income tax returns.

-For 2014, the Individual Mandate is being reported on individual income tax returns on the honor system.
-For 2015 coverage, individuals will receive the Form 1095-B in January 2016, and the IRS will use the form to cross-reference to individual income tax returns to verify whether they actually have health insurance coverage.
-A few insurers voluntarily filed the Forms 1095-B for 2014 coverage to test their systems.
+The Individual Mandate is being reported on individual income tax returns on the honor system.
+For calendar year coverage, individuals will receive the Form 1095-B in January following the calendar year, and the IRS will use the form to cross-reference to individual income tax returns to verify whether they actually have health insurance coverage.

 Form 1095-C – The Employer Filing Requirement:

 Employers that are considered an applicable large employer (ALE) because they have at least 50 full-time equivalent (FTE) employees must file a Form 1095-C for each full-time employee.
 The form indicates whether the employer offered minimum essential health coverage (MEC) to each employee it was required to.
-Full-time employees are determined by either the Monthly Measurement Period or the Look-Back Measurement Period method (see the article on Wipfli’s website entitled “Determining Full-Time Employees”) and are basically anyone who is determined to work an average of 130 hours or more per month.
-Employers that are ALEs with 50 to 99 FTEs fall under a transition rule and will not be subject to the Employer Mandate penalties but are still required to file Form 1095-C and provide the forms to employees for 2015.
+Full-time employees are determined by either the Monthly Measurement Period or the Look-Back Measurement Period method (see the article on “Determining Full-Time Employees”) and are basically anyone who is determined to work an average of 130 hours or more per month.

 The transmittal form for the Forms 1095-C is Form 1094-C, but it includes quite a bit of information to enable the IRS to calculate the Employer Mandate penalty if it is determined to apply to the employer.
 If more than 250 Forms 1095-C are being filed for an employer, electronic filing is required.
 In addition to the Form 1095-C being used to enforce the Employer Mandate, it is also being used to determine whether individuals are eligible for subsidies or premium tax credits when they purchase state Marketplace health insurance coverage.
 If an employer offers employees MEC, the employees are not eligible for subsidies or premium tax credits to purchase their Marketplace insurance.

 The Form 1095-C reports the employee and the employer information and also reports, by month, whether that employee was offered MEC.
 Penalties are calculated on a month-by-month basis, so information is reported for each month.
-The form also reports, using codes, why an employee might not have been offered coverage for a specific month (e.g., new employee, terminated employee, the months prior to a fiscal plan’s 2015 year).
+The form also reports, using codes, why an employee might not have been offered coverage for a specific month (e.g., new employee, terminated employee, etc.).
 The employee share of the lowest-cost single premium is also reported to determine affordability under the ACA requirements of the Employer Mandate.
 This is the information to be reported for each full-time employee in Part I and Part II on the form.
 It is reporting an offer of coverage, whether the employee takes coverage or not.
 For fully insured plans, the insurer will report employees who actually take coverage on Form 1095-B.